enriquezm/tgtc/blog/projects/js-array-methods/index.md

   },
 ];

-// Let's assume we have the overall `<table>` element and we're now just appending our rows to it. const tableContent = saiyans.map(saiyan => {
+// Let's assume we have a <table> element.
+We could then append our rows to it but iterating over tableContent. const tableContent = saiyans.map(saiyan => {
   return `<tr><td>${saiyan.name}</td><td>${saiyan.powerLevel}</td></tr>`;
 });

-// We then would append tableContent to our table.
 ```

 Check out more details for [map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).